goOICT/SocialDistance/README.md

 # OpenTrace - Social Distance Alarm
 <img src="https://github.com/kunai-consulting/OpenTrace/blob/master/play_store.png" width="100">
 Inspired by TraceTogether and COVID Symptom Tracker, and written in response to COVID19.
-OpenTrace project produced a Social Distancing Alarm Application that detects the presence of other BLE handsets and devices and alarms the user to their proximity.
+OpenTrace project produced **Social Distancing Alarm Application** that detects the presence of other BLE handsets and devices and alarms the user to their proximity.
 The goal of this application is to create a completely transparent application that can be used to save both lives and livelihoods.

 We are a team of product developers.
 We want to help and are doing what we can.
 Currently looking for teams and executives to partner with to build and deploy this solution.
 Currently actively working to create partnerships with people at MIT, UCSF, State of California, and inviting executives from UCSF, Blue Shield California, FedEx, Amazon, Kroger, Aldi, Target, Walmart and others to create partnerships to help build a public use version for governments and healthcare institutes as well as versions for Companies who employ essential and other types of workers.
 Eventually, we will all need to get back to work.
 This could help people do it more safely.

-There is the free open source version "Social Disatnce Alarm.
-We are also partnering with teams to deploy custom solutions based on Social Distance Alarm for workforce protection for companies and organizations.
+There is the free open source version of [**Social Distance Alarm App**](https://play.google.com/store/apps/details?id=ai.kun.socialdistancealarm).
+We are also partnering with companies and organizations to deploy custom workforce protection solutions based on Social Distance Alarm.

 ### [Download the App on Google Play Store](https://play.google.com/store/apps/details?id=ai.kun.socialdistancealarm)